vStone/jenkins-puppet-scripts/README.md

 # Usage

 A recommended way of using these scripts could be to setup a separate Jenkins job that pull in this repository.
+You can easily set a global variable JENKINS_SCRIPTS pointing to that workspace and use ${JENKINS_SCRIPTS} throughout your setup.

-Define each script as a managed script and add the arguments.
+Another option is to include the scripts as managed scripts and add the arguments.
 See the README or script itself to find out what arguments are available.

 # Jenkins